 HOW MANY GORILLA TREKKING TRAILS ARE IN BWINDI IMPENETRABLE FOREST NATIONAL PARK-UGANDA

 Bwindi impenetrable forest national park has several waterfalls in both the northern and southern sectors where tourists can participate in nature walks to the picturesque waterfalls.
-The waterfalls hike is guided through the park; travelers may be able to see different bird species, monkeys, baboons, antelopes, elephants, beautiful butterflies, and a few spiders on their way.
+The waterfall hike is guided through the park; travelers may be able to see different bird species, monkeys, baboons, antelopes, elephants, beautiful butterflies, and a few spiders on their way.

 Munyaga River Falls:

 Explore Bwindi mysteries such as plants, butterflies, trees, and unique birds.
-The waterfall guided trail is one of the most popular trails in the scenic beauty of Bwindi forest.
-An experienced guide will point out things for you to encounter that enrich your lifetime at Bwindi Impenetrable Forest national park.
+The waterfall guided trail is one of the most popular trails in the scenic beauty of Bwindi Forest.
+An experienced guide will point out things for you to encounter that enrich your lifetime at Bwindi Impenetrable Forest National Park.

-Ivy River Trail takes you to an old road through Bwindi impenetrable forest which takes a full day’s hike with elevation gain and is a fabulous experience.
+The Ivy River Trail takes you to an old road through Bwindi impenetrable forest which takes a full day’s hike with elevation gain and is a fabulous experience.
 Travelers always take this trail during a mountain gorilla trek; it is the most scenic route with many things to be viewed along the way, such as bush pigs, monkeys, butterflies, birds, and local communities on the way to and from the market.
 The Ivy Trail can be taken from Nkuringo to Buhoma and takes about 7-8 hours.